asadmin [asadmin-util-options] [subcommand [subcommand-options] [operands]]

 The GlassFish Server REST interfaces support the following types in the content-type header of a client request:

-How to specify the type in the content-type header depends on how you are sending the request.
-For example, if you are using the cURL utility, specify the type through the -H option as follows:
+How to specify the type in the content-type header depends on how you

-• For JSON, specify -H "Content-type: application/json".
+For JSON, specify -H "Content-type: application/json"

-• For XML, specify -H "Content-type: application/xml".
+For XML, specify -H "Content-type: application/xml"

-• For form URL encoded, specify -H "Content-type: application/x-www-form-urlencoded".
+For form URL encoded, specify

-Previous Next Contents
+Previous | Next | Contents |